gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 ### Lecture 31: Objects and object literals

-To create object literals, we use the curly braces, which is not an operator.
+To create object literals, we use curly braces, which is not an operator.
 It's just the JS engine assuming that we are creating an object.

 `var person = {};`

-We can also set and initialised properties and methods:
+We can also set and initialized properties and methods:

 `var person = { firstname: 'Joan', lastname: 'Mira' };`